OpenXAIProject/Tutorials/Visual-Explanation-of-Atari/README.md

 Visual-Explanation-of-Atari
 ==

 Tensorflow Implementation of Visualizing and Understanding Atari Agents that is a novel methodology for interpreting decision of agent trained under the reinforcement learning framework.
+The original pytorch implemetation is in https://github.com/greydanus/visualize_atari.

 ## Reference paper
 **"Visualizing and Understanding Atari Agents"**.
 Sam Greydanus, Anurag Koul, Jonathan Dodge and Alan Fern (https://arxiv.org/abs/1711.00138)